titanico2017/cyphon/README.rst

 License
 *******

 Cyphon is free software and available for personal or professional use.
-The Cyphon Project is maintained by `Dunbar Cybersecurity <http://dunbararmored.com/security-solutions/cybersecurity>`_ and is distributed under a dual license.
+The Cyphon Project is maintained by `ControlScan <https://www.controlscan.com/security/managed-detection-response-mdr/>`_ and is distributed under a dual license.
 The Cyphon Engine is distributed under the `GPLv3 License <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 Cyclops is subject to a non-commercial use license.